salt-extensions/saltext-vault/docs/ref/configuration.md

 is requested (they can be refreshed on demand by running the [vault.sync_approles](saltext.vault.runners.vault.sync_approles) runner).

-They will also be refreshed in case other {vconf}`issuance parameters <issue:approle:params>` are changed, either on the master or the minion
+They are also refreshed in case other {vconf}`issuance parameters <issue:approle:params>` are changed, either on the master or the minion
 (if {vconf}`allow_minion_override_params` is True).
 :::